EricMarcon/StylishArticle/README.md

 quarto use template EricMarcon/StylishArticle
 ```

-This will install the extension and create an example qmd file and bibiography that you can use as a starting place for your article.
+This will create a new folder, install the extension and create an example `.qmd` file along with a bibliography that you can use as a starting place for your article.

 ## Installation For Existing Document

-You may also use this format with an existing Quarto project or document.
+You may also use this format within an existing Quarto project or document.
 From the quarto project or document directory, run the following command to install this format:

 ```bash
 quarto install extension EricMarcon/StylishArticle
 ```

+This will not install the template files so you will need to add the correct header to you own `.qmd` file manually.

 ## Usage